 "Between animal and human medicine there is no dividing line – nor should there be.
 The object is different but the experience obtained constitutes the basis of all medicine." - Rudolf Virchow (1821-1902)1

 In addition to being credited as the founder of modern pathology, Rudolf Virchow was also an early and ardent supporter of veterinary medicine.
 Virchow astutely observed the interdependence of animal and human health and noted that each relies on a common pool of medical and scientific knowledge.
-The phrase "One Medicine" is credited to Sir William Osler (1849-1919), a disciple of Virchow's and the "father" of veterinary pathology in North America, and is a philosophy that has been championed perhaps most eloquently by Calvin W. Schwabe.2 The concept of "One Medicine" embodies the view that advances in human and veterinary medicine are dependent on an overlapping collection of technologies and research discoveries.
+The phrase "One Medicine" is credited to Dr. Calvin W. Schwabe2 (1927-2006), a veterinary epidemiologist and parasitologist.
+The concept of "One Medicine" embodies the view that advances in human and veterinary medicine are dependent on an overlapping collection of technologies and research discoveries.
 This philosophy has been sustained most recently by the striking commonalities found to underlie the genomes of humans, chimpanzees, dogs, cattle, chickens, and rodents.
 Given these commonalities and burgeoning issues such as emerging infectious diseases, public health and food safety, biodefense, and wildlife conservation, the "One Medicine" concept was lauded in a recent report from the National Research Council of the U.S. National Academy of Sciences.3 Indeed, a substantial increase in resources for research and the training of researchers in veterinary science was cited as a critical national need.

 The Center for Comparative Medicine and Translational Research at North Carolina State University embraces the philosophy of "One Medicine," and seeks to capitalize on recent advances in biomedical research for the benefit of all animal species.